 Named for the sugar baron who generously supported the museum, The Redpath has been around since 1882.This museum on the campus of McGill University features a wide range of fossils (including dinosaurs), skeletons of rare and extinct animals, rocks and minerals, and a fine collection of Egyptian antiquities.
-Courses offered by the Museum include Science Writing and a new museum studies course, Science and Museums, which focuses on the history of research and management of natural history collections.
-At the graduate level, students wanting to study biosystematics and evolutionary biology can find several supervisors working on a variety of topics.
+Thanks to its close association with McGill University, courses and educational resources offered by the Redpath Museum focus on science topics for all grade levels to university level.
+At the graduate level, students wanting to study bio systematics and evolutionary biology can find several supervisors working on a variety of topics with new offerings periodically.

 Visible by night thanks to its well-lit cross, Mont Royal designed by Ormstead of Central Park fame is filled with hiking trails, and opportunities for various outdoor activities.
 It is also a natural haven for local flora and fauna and rare tree species.
 On top of Mont Royal sits Saint Joseph's Oratory,one of the world's most visited pilgrimage centres.
 The basilica's dome, second only in height to Saint Peter's Basilica in Rome, reaches 97 meters.
 Its founder, Saint Brother Andre, the humble door keeper who inspired its construction in 1904 dedicated the edifice to Saint Joseph.
 The shrine includes the original chapel, a votive chapel, a crypt church, and the Basilica which can accommodate over 2,200 people.
 The votive chapel contains personal items left behind by thankful pilgrims in memory of a claimed healing.
 Its pipe organs and carillon composed of 56 bells celebrate the world's great composers.